 Need a budget-friendly range ammunition for your 9mm?
 Blazer, known for producing some of the world’s best range ammunition, is world renown for their reliability and is a top choice among weekend warriors and high-volume shooters.
 These Blazer 9mm rounds feature a 115-grain FMJ projectile loaded into aircraft-grade aluminum cases.
-These rounds also feature CCI boxer primers, are noncorrosive and can reach up to 1145 FPS.
+These rounds also feature CCI Berdan primers, are noncorrosive and can reach up to 1145 FPS.
 The aluminum cases help to cut down on cost without sacrificing reliability and or added wear to the extractor, while providing consistent feeding.
 The only thing you give up is that they are non-reloadable.

 This 1,000 round case contains 20, 50-round boxes of Blazer aluminum cased 9mm.

 Blazer, part of the Vista Outdoor Group, the parent company for popular brands such as Federal, CCI and Speer, is a well-respected and trusted manufacturer of economical training and self-defense ammunition.

 CCI makes a lot of great, well-known ammo like the Speer Gold Dot or Speer Lawman.
 They also make the Blazer line of ammo that comes in either a brass case or an aluminum case.
 And that's what we want to talk about now, is the Blazer 9mm aluminum case, full-metal jacket ammo.